First comes love...

 How to Search Marriage Records

 Now you know what records we've got, here's how to explore them like a pro.

 1. Category Search

-From the top blue menu bar on the site click 'Search' and you'll be presented with a drop-down menu of record categories.
+From the top blue menu bar when logged into the site, select 'Search' and you'll be presented with a drop-down menu of record categories.
 Select 'Birth, marriage, death & parish records' to concentrate your search on that category.

-Enter any criteria you know about your ancestor and press search.
+Enter any criteria you know about your ancestor and hit search.
 The category search should be used when you want to broadly search a wide range of marriage records.

 2. Record Set Search